platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 # Good practices for whom?

 All models start with a purpose [@Edmonds2019]; and the purpose must be stated.
-That has since long bin the number one Good Modelling Practice advice put forward.
+That has since long been the number one Good Modeling Practise advice put forward.
 It doesn't hurt to know about your domain, either, and most often a scientific software is developed by a domain expert [@Wilson2016].
 Speak to other experts, develop a conceptual model, only then start formalizing your model in math and in software [@Wang2023;@Romanowska2015;@Grimm2006] to arrive at your computational model -- a purpose-driven and simplified representation of your system in software.
-This model is by and for yourself, it is for readers and reviewers, and it is by and for your collaborators, constituting three tiers of user groups that are targeted by tools addressing Good Modeling Softare Practice.
+This model is by and for yourself, it is for readers and reviewers, and it is by and for your collaborators, constituting three tiers of user groups that are targeted by tools addressing Good Modeling Software Practice.

 ## Single authors -- yourself

 Socio-environmental modelling software can be created by a _single person_; in fact, it often is in student or postdoc projects or individual programming sprints [@Hettrick2022].
 Unfortunately from a software development perspective, the necessity of having to be a domain expert at the same time means that 90% of scientists are self-taught developers without formal training in software engineering [@Wilson2016].
 That one person will have to read her own code and to apply it for simulations, she will have to align the software development with her research, will have to understand what she did in the past, she will have to retrace the steps that led her to the current state.
 All of this necessitates to some degree that the work is stored redundantly in backups, and that changes are documented.
 She would like to ensure that code changes do not break previous work, and does that by testing the model after every update [@Rosero2016].

 Authors of scientific models eventually become authors or co-authors of scientific publications arising from or with the help of a model.
-As scientific authors, they are bound by ethical considerations such as the Guidelines for Safeguarding Good Scientific Practice, among them the unambiguous declaration of intellectual property to the work and ensuring availability of the model for a prolonged period of time [@DFG2022;@Allea2023].
-The declaration of intellectual property carries with it the proper acknowledgement of software the model is built on, and respecting the permissions pertaining to the sources used.
+As scientific authors, they are bound by ethical considerations such as the Guidelines for Safeguarding Good Scientific Practice, among them the unambiguous declaration of own and third-party intellectual property to the work and ensuring availability of the model for a prolonged period of time [@DFG2022;@Allea2023].
+The declaration of intellectual property carries with it the proper acknowledgement of software the model is built on, and respecting the copyrights and permissions pertaining to the sources used.
 The archiving requirement carries with it the obligation to ensure that technical failures or changes in the circumstances of the model author do not lead to the loss of the model: decentralized backups or public repositories help.

 For many scientific model authors, getting stuff done may be more important than documenting it thoroughly, usefulness is more valued than red tape, spontaneous ideas are implemented preferably over those layed down in a management plan; individual agency supersedes organizational processes.
 In this way, scientific model software development reflects the ideas formulated in agile development: "Individuals and interactions over processes and tools.
 Working software over comprehensive documentation.
 Customer collaboration over contract negotiation.
 Responding to change over following a plan" [@Beck2001].
 And while the items on the left are valued more, the items on the right are still important.<!-- this could go to discussion -->